FusionComputingLab/freegsnke/README.md

 2. `cd` into the FreeGSNKE directory.
 3. Install FreeGSNKE and its dependencies with `pip install ".[freegs4e]"`.

-The `freegs4e` in the last step installs [FreeGS4E](https://github.com/freegs4e/freegs4e) automatically (and is required for FreeGSNKE to run).
+The `freegs4e` extra dependency in the last step installs [FreeGS4E](https://github.com/freegs4e/freegs4e) automatically (and is required for FreeGSNKE to run).

 If you are planning to develop FreeGSNKE, see the below section on contributing code.